Erica Jong

 Erica Jong (née Mann; born March 26, 1942) is an American novelist, satirist, and poet known particularly for her 1973 novel Fear of Flying.
-The book became famously controversial for its attitudes towards female sexuality and figured prominently in the development of second-wave feminism.
-The Washington Post said in 2013 that it had sold more than 20 million copies worldwide, while by 2022, The New York Times reported that worldwide sales of the book had increased to over 37 million copies.
+The book became famously controversial for its attitudes towards female sexuality and figured prominently in the development of second-wave feminism, selling over 37 million copies worldwide.

 Early life and education

 Erica Mann was born in Manhattan, New York, on March 26, 1942.
 She is one of three daughters of Seymour Mann (died 2004), and Eda Mirsky (1911–2012).
 Her father was a businessman of Polish-Jewish ancestry who owned a gifts and home accessories company known for its mass production of porcelain dolls.
 Her mother was born in England of a Russian-Jewish immigrant family, and was a painter and textile designer who also designed dolls for her husband's company.

 She has an elder sister, Suzanna, who married Lebanese businessman Arthur Daou, and a younger sister, Claudia, a social worker who married Gideon S. Oberweger (the chief executive officer of Seymour Mann Inc. until his death in 2006).
 Among her nephews is Peter Daou, a political strategist and former musician who in 1994 produced an album titled Zipless, a concept album based on Jong's novel Fear of Flying.

 Mann attended the High School of Music & Art in Harlem, New York in the 1950s, where she developed her passion for art and writing.
 As a student at Barnard College in Manhattan, Jong edited the Barnard Literary Magazine and created poetry programs for WKCR, Columbia University's radio station.

 In 1963, she graduated from Barnard College, and in 1965, she graduated from Columbia University with an MA in 18th century English Literature.
 She wrote her master's thesis on the representations of women in the poetry of Alexander Pope.
 During her time at Barnard, she married Michael Werthman in 1963, although they soon divorced.
 In 1966, she married Allan Jong, a Chinese American psychiatrist, whose surname she kept after their divorce.